 When not working, I spend time with my family.
 We love to go walking on the Ashdown Forest – especially if the ice-cream van is there!
 I also love gardening and cooking.

-Teaching Assistants - Ms Greenaway and Mrs Archibald
+- Ms Greenaway

 I am delighted to have accepted the job at Cross in Hand as it didn’t take me long to realise what a magical learning environment it really is.
 The children are blessed with such a full and creative curriculum with so many challenges, that life is never dull!
 I am very much looking forward to steering my team for a lovely long stretch, helping the children to reach their full potential.

 When I am not working, I am lucky enough to have a little time to bake, sew, knit and even sing with my children and grandchildren.
 I also enjoy nipping to the Kino to watch a film or to eat out with friends.